 3. Now, the ‘Advanced Filter’ box appears.
 You have two choices to apply the filter.

-In the first example, we want to temporarily hide the duplicate values and keep the list in place.
-To do that, select ‘Filter the list, in-place’, check the ‘Unique records only’ box.
-Click OK to close the window.
+In the first example, we temporarily hide the duplicate values and keep the list in place.
+To do that, select ‘Filter the list, in-place,’ check the ‘Unique records only’ box.
+Then, click OK to close the window.

 Check the result!
 If you are using an advanced filter for unique values, duplicates are only hidden temporarily.
 Take a closer look at the picture below!
 This is a filtered list that contains all records.

 In the second example, we’ll show you how to copy the unique records to another location and keep the original list in place.
-To do that, select the ‘Copy to another location’ checkbox, select the unique records only, and click OK.
-Select the target location to copy the result to another worksheet.
+To do that, select the ‘Copy to another location’ checkbox, then select the unique records only.
+Click OK.
+Finally, select the target location to copy the result to another worksheet.

 Find and remove duplicate values using Conditional Formatting